-Desmos's new android app only supports Android 5.0+.
-This was a painful decision, one that we know will affect a number of our users.
+Desmos's new Android app only supports Android 5.0+.
+We know this will affect a number of our users -- this article gives some background on our reasoning.

 Background: versioning in Android